 ITIL stands for Information Technology Infrastructure Library.
 It is a well-known set of guidelines used to manage intricate technology systems.
 It originated in the United Kingdom during the 1980s as a method of coping with increasing dependence on technology and has since transformed into a universally accepted knowledge-base that organizations use to optimize their technology infrastructure.

-Over the years, ITIL has grown and evolved after being revised several times to keep up with the fast-changing landscape of technology and its impact upon organizations.
+Over the years, ITIL has grown and evolved after being revised several times to keep up with the fast-changing landscape of technology and its impact on organizations.

 Today, ITIL is in its third version, often referred to as v3.
 ITIL provides a method that organizations can utilize to increase the efficacy of their IT services while reducing their cost.